anic17/DiskRead/README.md

 Prints only 512 bytes of image.png in uppercase hexadecimal, displaying 12 bytes per line.

 ### Return code
- On success, the number of bytes read is returned, or a negative error value on failure.
+ The number of bytes read is returned on success, or a negative error value on failure.

 > [!NOTE]
 > Due to Windows limitations, both disk reading and disk offset are performed in chunks of 512 bytes.
 Values will be rounded up to the nearest multiple of 512.